 What about IRS auditors?
-Do IRS revenue agents have this authority when conducting IRS audits?
+Do IRS revenue agents have this type of authority or discretion when conducting IRS audits?
+When it comes to tax issues, this concept is embodied in the doctrine of “substantial compliance.”

 The Doctrine of Substantial Compliance